ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

 7. Person leading the release to coordinate the sign-off when they are ready to do the release.
 Once the team agrees, this confirms a code and content freeze.
 Use the [#design-system-team-channel](https://gds.slack.com/app_redirect?channel=design-system-team-channel) to confirm sign-off from:
     - content designer, technical writer and designers for guidance, examples and community backlog decision rationale
     - technical writer and developers for Nunjucks macros
-    - developers for changes to GOV.UK Frontend
+    - developers for changes to GOV.IE Frontend
     - technical writer for release notes
     - content designer, community manager or technical writer for announcements and engagement activities

 Note: Before you go on annual leave, tell the delivery manager who will be looking after your work.
 This will help us to complete sign-off.

-## Publish a new version of GOV.UK Frontend from the support branch
+## Publish a new version of GOV.IE Frontend from the support branch

 ### Change the code